pablisch/how-to-vite-react-ts-todo-crud-client/howTo/1a_setUp_createReactProject.md

-# Setting up the repository
+# Setting up the React app

 ## Create the React app